 - Nonsteroidal anti-inflammatory drugs (NSAIDs).
 Oral and topical medications that decrease inflammation and pain.
 NSAIDs are available in over-the-counter and prescription strengths.

 - Bracing.
 A brace takes pressure off the forearm tendons.

 - Physical therapy.
 Strengthening the forearm muscles and tendons decrease symptoms and prevent them from reoccurring.

 - Injections.
 An injection of steroid and numbing medications quickly decreases pain.
 Platelet-rich plasma injections may be recommended in some cases.

 A combination of these treatment options decreases symptoms.
 Patients return to activities without having to worry about symptoms returning.
-To schedule your appointment with an OIOCJ specialist, call 732-276-4334 or visit our contact page.
+To schedule your appointment with an OICJ specialist, call 732-276-4334 or visit our contact page.